India–Philippines relations: Early history

-Indian elements in Philippine culture point to early relations between the two societies.
-However, some works posit that the influx of Indian cultural elements into the Philippines is understood only in terms of the developments in the intervening regions between these two areas, the Malay Peninsula and the Indonesian Archipelago, where there was an intensified process of Indian influences from the 2nd through the late 14th centuries CE.

 Through the Srivijaya and Majapahit empires, Indian influences would have reached the Philippines from the 10th through the early 14th centuries, based on the events in these two regions, and through direct migration from the Indian subcontinent to the Philippines.
+During this time, scholars and traders would refer to the Philippines as Panyupayana, a term which emanated from the geopolitical orientation of the Indians, that started with the cosmological orientation.
+This is manifested by the Puranas and other Indian literature, such as Ramayana and Mahabharata, which was later absorbed by indigenous cultures in the Philippines, leading to localized versions such as the epic Maharadia Lawana.
 Artifacts of Indian orientation have been found in a lot of islands in the Philippines.

 The golden image of the female Bodhisattva which was found in Agusan, was related to the development of Buddhism in Southeast Asia dating back to the late 13th and 14th centuries.
 The introduction of Sanskrit words and literature may be dated to the 10th and 12th centuries.
 Until now, Sanskrit words are still found in abundance in various Philippine languages.
 Then there is the folk narrative among the Maranao, known as Maharadia Lawana which shows an Indian character and whose story is very similar to the Indian epic Ramayana.
-The existence of rajanates in Philippine classic history, especially in Cebu, Butuan, and Sanmalan, show Indian influence, Cebu had a half Indian half Malay founder and ruler Sri Lumay and according to researcher Eric Casino, he believes the name of the first mentioned ruler of Butuan, Rajah Kiling is not Visayan in origin but rather, Indian, because Kiling is a local label for people coming from India.
+The existence of rajanates in Philippine classic history, especially in Cebu, Butuan, and Sanmalan, show Indian influence, Cebu had a half-Tamil and half-Malay founder and ruler Sri Lumay and according to researcher Eric Casino, he believes the name of the first mentioned ruler of Butuan, Rajah Kiling is not Visayan in origin but rather, Indian, because Kiling is a local label for people coming from India.
 The Sejarah Melayu (Malay Annals) of the nearby country of Malaysia, refers to the similarly worded Keling as immigrant people from India.
 Sanmalan was ruled by a Rajah with the name of Chulan, the Malay pronunciation of the Tamil Chola.
 These point to heavy influence from Indian cultures.
 Hinduism was also prevalent in various societies in the Philippines, notably in central and southern islands, along with the banks of Manila Bay and Laguna de Bay.
 Genetic studies also show a migration of South Asians to the Philippines which is most evident among the Sama-Bajau ethnic group.